brainy-labs/metadata-snippet-manager/instructions.md

 Adds a parent to metadata that has none.
 - **Constraints**: Child metadata MUST NOT already have a parent
 - **Verification**: Same category for parent and child
-- **When to use**: To reorganize hierarchy by connecting existing roots
+- **When to use**: To reorganize hierarchy by connecting existing roots.
+If you see there is some metadata that should be related in some way, you can use it to make a parent relationship or also to make a sibling relationship.
+If you think two metadata should be siblings, they should have the same parent, so make it possible.
 - **Input**: Array of `{parentName, childName}` pairs
 - **Returns**: Status for each pair and overall success

 #### `prune_metadata_branch`
 Removes parent-child relationship.
 - **Effect**: Child becomes a new root
-- **When to use**: To reorganize hierarchies or separate concepts
+- **When to use**: To reorganize hierarchies or separate concepts.
+If user asks to switch parent and child (because it was added wrongly) you have to handle this situation with this tool and add_metadata_parent.
+In extreme cases you can delete metadata and re-create trees.
 - **Returns**: Both resulting trees (parent tree and child tree)

 ### Snippet Management - Creation and Modification